U.S. agency issues new guidelines to limit chronic use of opioids

 Primary care doctors who treat adults for chronic pain in outpatient settings account for nearly half of all opioid prescriptions, the CDC said.
 It defined chronic pain as lasting longer than three months, or past the typical time it takes for normal tissue healing.

-The new guidelines recommend non-opioids, including acetaminophen and ibuprofen, as preferred therapy for chronic pain unless patients have active cancer or are receiving palliative or end-of-life care.
+The new guidelines recommend non-opioids, such as acetaminophen and ibuprofen, as preferred therapy for chronic pain unless patients have active cancer or are receiving palliative or end-of-life care.

-Moreover, when starting opioid therapy for chronic pain, doctors should prescribe immediate-release formulations instead of long-acting versions, the guidelines say.
-They recommend doctors avoid prescribing opioids with sedatives called benzodiazepines.
+Moreover, when starting opioid therapy for chronic pain, doctors should prescribe immediate-release formulations instead of extended-release/long-acting versions, the guidelines say.
+They recommend doctors avoid prescribing opioids with sedatives called benzodiazepines, which include anti-anxiety treatments Xanax (alprazolam), Ativan (lorazepam) and Valium (diazepam).

 When prescribed for acute, or short-term pain, doctors should prescribe the lowest effective dose of immediate release opioids.